SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Q10: I learned new things quickly with this method.
 (Custom item for learning efficiency)

-Theoretical Justification: Time-on-task research demonstrates that learning efficiency varies with instructional design (Carroll, 1963, p.
-725).
+Theoretical Justification: Time-on-task research demonstrates that learning efficiency varies with instructional design (Carroll, 1963).
 NOODEIA's immediate feedback and adaptive pacing should create perception of efficient learning.

 ### 5.7 Administration Protocol